joreilly86/flocode-python-essentials/04-jupyter-notebooks-101.md

 Jupyter notebooks let you mix code, narrative, math, and plots in a single document.
 That makes them perfect for exploratory work, design calculations, and sharing results with teammates who do not want to trawl through raw Python files.

+I start most of my work in a notebook because it allows for easy modularization of code.
+Once I'm happy with it, I might turn it into a script for automating something or I may keep it as a notebook to document my design process with commentary and notes and outputs, so they are all in one place

 ## Installing the Pieces

 I run notebooks inside VS Code, backed by environments managed with uv.
 Adjust the workflow if you prefer another editor, but the core steps stay the same.